-Getting LED lights is a no brainer, but when it comes to colour choice, things can get confusing.
+Getting LED lights is a no-brainer, but when it comes to color choice, things can get confusing.

-The colour of LED lighting almost indefinitely comes down to personal preference.
-However, many people don’t actually know the benefits to each different type of lighting, and where it should be used.
+The color of LED lighting almost indefinitely comes down to personal preference.
+However, many people don’t actually know the benefits of each different type of lighting, and where it should be used.

-There are three main groups that the LED lighting is classified in; Warm White, Daylight and Cool White.
+There are 3 main groups that the LED Lighting is classified into;

 For the majority of people, LED lights on the higher end of the spectrum would be considered less popular because of the “blue tinge” that is produced.
 This is a common misconception, as having ‘cool white’ LED lighting actually gives you the clearest and best lighting, especially on the face.
 Warm white is great for bigger living spaces where you would like to give the room the ambiance of warmth, and an inviting sense.
 However, for bathrooms where you want the space to look and feel clean, there has been lengthy research conducted that says ‘daylight’ LED lighting is more preferable.

-Our REMER mirrors come in Warm White, Cool White and Daylight colour temperature.
+Our REMER mirrors come in Warm White, Cool White, and Daylight color temperature.
 On the Kelvin scale, our best seller range Sphere and Otto are 6500K.
 Whilst our REMER mirrors are on the higher end of the Kelvin scale, our mirrors don’t produce the overwhelming “blue tinge” that many people try to steer clear of due to being on the cusp of ‘Daylight’.
-Many of our bathroom mirror models are also backlit, with the lighting pouring through the sand—blasted frosted glass to give it an opaque look.
+Many of our bathroom mirror models are also backlit, with the lighting pouring through the sandblasted frosted glass to give it an opaque look.

 Most makeup artists have now invested in what is called an ‘LED Ring Light’ which is essentially a ring of LED globes that are between 5500K – 6500K on the Kelvin scale.
 This is used because it mimics daylight for an even makeup application, and it also helps you take better selfies may I add!